Custom allocators and memory functions

 arena_free

-Frees the underlying buffer and resets all fields in allocator to zero.
+If the arena owns its slab, frees it.
+Always resets the handle.
 Does not free the allocator struct itself, since the user is responsible for managing its lifetime (matching the behavior of arena_init()).

 void arena_free(ArenaAllocator *allocator);